How do I add a Puzzle?

 You can look here for more information about adding details to existing records.

-Another reason a submission may be delayed is if it is flagged as a potential duplicate.
-We will first investigate whether it is a duplicate and, if it is not, we will approve it and add it to the database.
-If it is a duplicate our Admin Team will contact you to resolve the duplication.
+Additionally, submissions may be delayed if flagged as a potential duplicate.
+Our team will investigate, and if the entry is unique, we will approve it and add it to the database.
+If it turns out to be a duplicate, our Admin Team will reach out to help resolve the issue.

 4. Keep the mystery alive - no spoilers!